Things you can check

 About your apps, music, movies, and TV shows

-The content that you buy from iTunes, the App Store, and Apple Books lives in iCloud.
-But iCloud Backup includes only information about that content, not the content itself.
-After you restore from iCloud Backup, your purchased content automatically downloads again from the iTunes Store, App Store, or Books Store.
-Availability of iTunes redownloads varies by country or region.
-Previous purchases might be unavailable when they've been refunded or aren't available in the store anymore.
-Some previously purchased movies might not be available for redownload from iTunes.
+iCloud Backup includes information about your purchase history from the Apple Music app, Apple TV app, Apple Books app, Apple Podcasts app, and the App Store.
+After you restore from iCloud Backup, your purchased media automatically downloads again from Apple services.
+Availability of redownloads varies by country or region.
+Previous purchases may be unavailable when they've been refunded or aren't available in the store anymore.
+Some previously purchased movies may not be available for redownload from Apple TV.

-For some third-party apps, you might need to download data from the app provider again.
+For some third-party apps, you may need to download data from the app provider again.

-If you use iTunes Match (where available), you can use it to download previously matched or uploaded songs, albums, or playlists to your device.
-To recover content that wasn't purchased from the iTunes Store or isn't available through iTunes Match, sync your device using iTunes on a computer that has your content.
+If you used iTunes Match to download previously matched or uploaded songs, albums, or playlists to your device, sync your device on a computer that has your content to recover media that wasn't purchased from the iTunes Store or isn't available through iTunes Match.

 To recover content purchased with a different Apple ID, sign in with the Apple ID associated with that purchase.